bracesoftware/DETUtils-Old/README.md

 Hi!
 Welcome to *SA:MP-DET Utilities* "read me" file.
 In general, *samp-detutils* contain libraries that have in-game visible effects and libraries that contain new scripting features.
 - Below, you can find information about each library.
+- For better understanding of this, make sure you know Pawn - read all the docs [here](https://team.sa-mp.com/wiki-archive.html)...

 ## Examples